hrydgard/ppsspp/README.md

 To contribute, see [the development page](https://www.ppsspp.org/development.html).
 Help testing, investigating, or fixing is always welcome.
 See [the list of issues](https://github.com/hrydgard/ppsspp/issues).

-For the latest source code, see [our github page](https://github.com/hrydgard/ppsspp).
+For the latest source code, see [our GitHub page](https://github.com/hrydgard/ppsspp).

 For build instructions and other development tutorials, see [the wiki](https://github.com/hrydgard/ppsspp/wiki).